 I was watching the documentary in a darkened room, so it is hard to read my writing on the notes that I made, but I wrote that it was mentioned that the gassing at Auschwitz was done by climbing up a ladder and putting the Zyklon-B poison gas through a hole in the roof.
 I can’t remember which witness said that, but that person had obviously never been to Auschwitz.
 The gas chamber in the main camp is on level ground, but has dirt piled up against the sides of the building.
 A person can walk up the pile of dirt to get onto the roof; no ladder is needed.

-The roof of two of the gas chambers at Birkenau was only three feet above ground, so a ladder was not necessary.
+The roofs of two of the gas chambers at Birkenau were only three feet above ground, so a ladder was not necessary.
 Two other gas chambers at Birkenau were on the ground floor and the Zyklon-B was thrown in through the windows.

 Two famous Holocaust survivors, Primo Levi and Rudolf Vrba, are shown in the documentary.
 We also hear about the gas chambers from a Polish guy named Dov P. (I didn’t write down his last name) who describes the gas chamber in Krema I in the main camp.
 What really caught my attention was when he said that the gas chamber in Krema I was disguised as a shower room, and right at that point in the documentary, a photo of the door into the gas chamber at Dachau was shown.
 Above the door is the word “Brausebad” which means shower bath.